-Abderrazak Chahid is a PhD candidate in Electrical engineering department within CEMSE division.
+Abderrazak Chahid is a PhD candidate in Electrical and Computer Engineering department within CEMSE division.
 He obtained his Bachelor of Science degree in Electrical Engineering and Power Electronics from Sultan Moulay Slimane University in Morocco.
 He then got a Master degree in Electrical Engineering from the National School of Applied Sciences in Morocco before obtaining a second Master of Science degree in Embedded Systems from Lorraine University in France.

 Abderrazak is currently working on developing biomedical signal/image processing: MRS water suppression, MRI image denoising.
 He is also working on designing signal processing-based feature extraction methods to build machine learning models for biomedical applications: Epileptic spikes detection using MEG/EEG/ECG signals, Hand Gesture detection using sEMG signals.